Prototype definition guide

 adcm_min_version

 Any cluster or hostprovider prototype might have an optional adcm_min_version property.
 This field defines the minimal version of ADCM that is required for this bundle to work correctly.
-If the installed ADCM instance version is less than adcm_min_version (defined in bundle), then the load of this bundle will cause an error.
+If the installed ADCM instance version is less than adcm_min_version (defined in a bundle), then uploading of such bundle will cause an error.

 allow_maintenance_mode